Hundreds stormed an airport in Russia's Dagestan, looking for passengers from Israel

 The riot unfolded as the Israeli military intensified ground operations in Gaza, part of its so-called "second phase" of the war with the militant group Hamas.

-As the death toll from the conflict continued to rise, tens of thousands of people gathered in New York City, London, Madrid, Casablanca, Istanbul, Islamabad and other cities worldwide to take part in pro-Palestinian protests, calling for a cease-fire.
+As the death toll from the conflict continued to rise, tens of thousands of people gathered in New York City, London, Madrid, Casablanca, Istanbul, Islamabad and other cities over the weekend to take part in pro-Palestinian protests, calling for a cease-fire.

 Russian leaders, too, have called for a mediated end to the conflict, while tilting toward support of the Palestinians.
-For the Kremlin, fighting in the Mideast could also distract from Russia's own war in Ukraine.
+For the Kremlin, fighting in the Middle East could also distract from Russia's own war in Ukraine.

 Israeli Prime Minister Benjamin Netanyahu's office said on Sunday that Israel "expects the Russian law enforcement authorities to protect the safety of all Israeli citizens and Jews, wherever they may be."